tankvn/videojs-quality-picker/README.md

 The tech must:
 - Get the quality list from the underlying playback technology
 - Format the quality list to the format given below
-- Implement a callback function for the click action on the quality picker.
-The quality id (see below) is passed to this function which should use it to effectively perform the quality change using the underlying player API.
+- Implement a callback function for the click action on the quality picker
 - Trigger a custom tech event `loadedqualitydata`, with a payload which format is described below

-#### Expected format
+### Expected format

 Here is expected payload structure:
 ```javascript